 Preheat the oven to 375 degrees.

 Tomatoes - Cut the top of the tomatoes.
-Use a grapefruit spoon (with a serrated edge) to slip into the tomatoes and scoop out all the seeds and membranes.
-Spoon the pesto quinoa filling into the tomatoes and put the tops back on.
+Use a grapefruit spoon (with a serrated edge) to gently slip into the tomatoes and scoop out all the seeds and membranes.
+Be careful not to break through the tomato skin and make a hole.
+Spoon 1/2 cup of the pesto quinoa filling into each tomato and put the tops back on.